 A day of site-specific performances, installation and discussion.
-YARMONICS festival of sonic art and new music will open the Open Music Archive; Great Yarmouth at Ex Marks the Spot, from 21 September - 19 October.
+YARMONICS festival of sonic art and new music will open ‘Lingering in the Golden Gleam’, a project from the Open Music Archive and originalprojects; in Great Yarmouth at Ex Marks the Spot, from 21 September - 19 October.

 CLIP is a Colchester-based experimental music and sound collective that meets every Monday.
 Their current programme of activities includes explorative workshops on subjects such as improvisation, tape looping, field recording and deep listening.